Plant-Based Connecticut Last Updated: May 2023

 Have a sweet tooth?
 For the ultimate sweep of take-home plant-based treats, find handcrafted vegan truffles, brownies, cheesecakes, soft serve ice cream, ice cream cookie sandwiches, and more at Divine Treasures in Manchester.
 Or discover plenty of vegan dessert options – including must-try cupcakes – from Hardcore Sweet Bakery in Watertown.

 At Pure Love Bakery, a gluten free bakery in Avon, you’ll find many vegan options from freshly baked donuts and pastries to cakes and the bakery’s famed granola.
+Dee's One Smart Cookie in Glastonbury offers vegan breads, vegan desserts, and vegan savory items.
+And Heirloom Food Company in Danielson offers vegan options, and most items on their menu can be made vegan too.

 And of course, there’s nothing like a cold, sweet ice cream treat.
 If you thought it was hard to find great dairy free flavors (that aren’t just sorbet) then think again.
 Try chocolates, mochas, vanillas and beyond at spots like Tulmeadow Farms in Simsbury, Main Street Creamery Café in Wethersfield, Mystic Drawbridge Ice Cream, Grass Roots Ice Cream in Granby, and Salem Valley Farms Ice Cream in Salem.